mendhak/grub-reboot-picker/README.md

 I've modified setup.py a bit to generate Debian's changelog from the CHANGELOG.md, it's very sensitive to spacing.

 After building, to upload to launchpad, you have to extract the sources, then GPG sign, then use dput to push up.
-Then wait for launchpad to build the code.
+Then wait for launchpad to build the code, which can take up to an hour.

 ```
 cd tmp